yousefhabib24/yousefhabib24/README.md

 # 🌟 About Me:

-I am a first-year cybersecurity student at Rochester Institute of Technology Dubai, passionate about how networks, systems, and people connect and how they can be protected.
+I am a first-year cybersecurity student at the Rochester Institute of Technology Dubai, passionate about how networks, systems, and people connect and how they can be protected.
 I’m building a strong foundation in Python, networking, and systems security, and I’m excited to grow through hands-on labs, real-world challenges, and continuous learning.

 ## 🚀 What I’m Up To: